Configuring Custom DNS for an SSID in NAT Mode

 When an SSID is configured in NAT mode, wireless clients will point to the MR access point (AP) as their DNS server.
 The AP then acts as a DNS proxy, and will forward clients' DNS queries to its configured DNS server.
-This article shows how to set custom DNS servers for a NAT SSID, instead of using the AP's DNS server.
-This is typically used to forward NAT SSID clients to a DNS server with custom content filtering.
+This article shows how to set custom DNS servers for a NAT mode SSID, rather than using the AP's DNS server.
+This is typically used to forward NAT mode SSID clients to a DNS server with custom content filtering.

-Note: Wireless clients will still use the AP as their DNS server, this configuration customizes the destination server of the AP's DNS proxy.
+Note: Wireless clients will still be assigned the AP's internal IP 10.128.128.128 as their DNS server IP.
+This configuration customizes the destination server of the AP's DNS proxy.